amohanonamission/Azure-Enterprise-Hardened-Secure-Landing-Zone/README.md

 Encryption at Host: Utilizing the modern successor to Azure Disk Encryption (ADE) to ensure temporary disks, OS caches, and data disks are encrypted at the source with zero performance overhead.

+Policy-as-Code: Assigning the "Azure Security Benchmark (v4)" initiative to dynamically flag any resource that drifts from the security baseline as "Non-Compliant."

 Beyond the Bicep deployment, this lab includes documented manual configurations for:

 * **Microsoft Defender for Cloud:** Enabling security posture management (CSPM).